 This article was last updated on March 1, 2021.

-In March, the U.S. Centers for Disease Control and Prevention issued a no-sail order, which has kept the industry at a standstill ever since.
-One day prior, Cruise Lines International Association member lines voluntarily ceased operations as the world faced growing threats from the SARS-CoV-2 virus.
+In March of 2020, the U.S. Centers for Disease Control and Prevention issued a no-sail order, which kept the industry at a standstill for nearly a year before it expired and was replaced with a conditional sail order.
+Since then, cruise lines continue to voluntarily cease operations as the world faces ongoing threats from the SARS-CoV-2 virus.

-From then until now, what has unfolded has been somewhat of a blur, so we've taken the liberty of recapping the highlights in our COVID-19 cruise industry timeline below.
+From December 2019 until now, what has unfolded has been somewhat of a blur, so we've taken the liberty of recapping the highlights in our COVID-19 cruise industry timeline below.

 January 27: Cruise lines begin to cancel calls on China amid fears of the virus' spread.